s-bose7/memcache/docs/README.md

 ## Features
 - [x] Trivial opeations of a cache i.e. `put(key, value)`, `get(key)`, `remove(key)`.
 - [x] All cache operations are atomic.
 - [x] Efficient cache replacement algotithm.
-- [ ] Support multiple eviction policies.
 - [x] Time-To-Live (TTL) for cache entries.
 - [x] Support heterogeneous data types.
 - [x] Cache resizing and dynamic capacity management.
-- [ ] Automatic data compression to improve memory usage.
+- [x] Automatic data compression to improve memory usage.
 - [ ] Users can create a transient snapshot to get a consistent view of data.
 - [ ] Data is stored sorted by key to provide an ordered mapping service.
 - [ ] Users can provide a custom comparison function to override the sort order.